travis-ci/docs-travis-ci-com/user/open-source-repository-migration.md

 In the future, when all the previous build history is migrated, we will provide redirections from all API/web requests going to travis-ci.org to travis-ci.com.

-### How long does the migration process take?
+## How long does the migration process take?

-The migration process for a repository should not take more than a couple seconds.
+The migration process for a repository should not take more than a couple of seconds.

-### Can I migrate multiple repositories at once?
+## Can I migrate multiple repositories at once?

 At the moment, it's only possible to trigger migrations on repositories one by one.
 We'll add this bulk-migration feature in future stages.

-### What happens if someone pushes a commit to my repository while it is being migrated?
+## What happens if someone pushes a commit to my repository while it is being migrated?

 We'll enqueue these build requests and the builds will be created in travis-ci.com as soon as the migration finishes.